 Knowing what to call past and present members of the British Royal Family can be confusing, especially with media outlets are consistently using incorrect names to build headlines or coin catchy nicknames.
-Detailed below are the primary titles for our current sovereign and her direct descendants. (correct at time of writing 30 Jan … More What are the royals actually called?
+Detailed below are the primary titles for our current sovereign and her direct descendants. (updated 28 April 2018).
+Should you be … More What are the royals actually called?

 By the time King George IV died in 1830 his brother Prince William, Duke of Clarence had been married to Adelaide of Saxe-Meiningen for 11 years.
 Despite the duke fathering a massive illegitimate family with Mrs Dorothy Jordan, Adelaide had suffered terribly with miscarriages and the death of two infant daughters.
 The couple’s first daughter, … More The Unpopular Regency Act of 1831